Netflix’s Record of Ragnarok Season 2 release date is on January 26, 2023. The new episodes will be globally streaming exclusively on Netflix.

 The 2nd season will be 15 episodes in total and divided into 2 parts.
 Record of Ragnarok Season 2 Part 1 will include episodes 1 through 10.

 Record of Ragnarok Season 2 Part 2 will include episodes 11 through 15.
-The 2nd part will probably conclude with the most recent Buddha story arc from the manga series.
-Thus, each battle in the tournament will likely be 5 episodes.
+The 2nd part will conclude with the most recent Buddha story arc from the manga series.
+Thus, each battle or round in the tournament will be 5 episodes in the 2nd season.

 The Record of Ragnarok Season 2 OP (opening) theme song music “Rude, Loose Dance” will be performed by Japanese singer Minami, while the ED (ending) “Prayer (Inori)” will be performed by Masatoshi Ono.
 The 2nd half of the trailer that was released on Thanksgiving Day 2022 features the OP song.

 The new Record of Ragnarok 2 cast members have been announced:

 - Jack the Ripper voiced by Tomokazu Sugita